This is Not a Sequel: Chapter 2

 “I didn’t think it mattered,” he said.

-The Slack notification buzzed again on the counter.
-Lady didn’t pick it up.
-She didn’t want to give him the satisfaction.
+The Slack notification buzzed again.
+She didn’t pick it up.
+Didn’t want to give him the satisfaction.

 Ryder glanced at it anyway.